mattsayler/Qt_Creator_Font_Awesome_Basics/README.md

 # Qt Creator Font Awesome Basics

+## About This Tutorial
-_This tutorial describes the basic approach for using Font Awesome's icons in Qt Creator.
-The example code is a simplified version of [Esri's ArcGIS AppStudio](https://doc.arcgis.com/en/appstudio/) Font Awesome sample._
+This tutorial describes the basic approaches for using Font Awesome's icons in Qt Creator.
+It is aimed towards people that have at least a little experience working with qml.
+The code examples\* below reference the [MyApp.qml](Font-Awesome-example) file in the Font-Awesome-example folder.

+_\*The example app is a simplified version of [Esri's ArcGIS AppStudio](https://doc.arcgis.com/en/appstudio/) Font Awesome sample._

 ## What is Font Awesome?
 Font Awesome is a set of standardized vector icons for use in websites and applications.
 Using these icons in your application can be a simple way to make it look more professional.
 They are available in a variety of formats, but for this tutorial we will be making use of the font file format.